Webinars

 Am I Qualified to be considered for an IEEE Fellow?
 A Special Seminar on the Fellows Process

-Presenter: Presented by TEC Steering Committee Chair and IEEE Fellows Immediate Past Chair - Don Tan
+Presenter: Presented by TEC Administrative Committee Chair and IEEE Fellows Immediate Past Chair - Don Tan

 Date: Tuesday, 16th January 2024 11:00 am ET (US)